Exponents and front fluctuations in the quenched Kardar-Parisi-Zhang universality class of one- and two- dimensional

 Figure \ref{fig:Fluct_1D}(b), on the other hand, displays the PDF for fluctuations computed at a fixed time $t = 50000$ for different system sizes, evidencing stronger size dependence for the left tail of the distribution, whereas the positive tail exhibits an accurate collapse for all values of $L$ considered in this work.

 Similar qualitative features are found for $d = 2$, as shown in Fig.~\ref{fig:Fluct_2D}, where the PDFs exhibit quite different shapes, however.
 This is evidenced in Fig.~\ref{fig:Fluct_1D-2D}, where $P(\chi)$ is plotted as a function of $\chi$ for both dimensionalities, with the data being available at the Zenodo open access repository \cite{datasetchi}.
-Note, for the 2D KPZ universality class the PDF is known not to be in the TW family, despite being strongly non-Gaussian \cite{Halpin-Healy2012,Halpin-Healy2013,Oliveira2013}; it also clearly differs from the PDFs in Fig.~ \ref{fig:Fluct_2D}.
+Note that the PDF is known not to be in the TW family for the 2D KPZ universality class, despite being strongly non-Gaussian \cite{Halpin-Healy2012,Halpin-Healy2013,Oliveira2013}.

+For comparison purposes, we have included in Fig. 8 the Gaussian distribution together with the so-called Gumbel’s first asymptotic distribution, as parametrized by Olivera et al. \cite{Oliveira2013} which accurately describes the fluctuation properties of the 2D KPZ equation (with thermal noise).
+Notice that the fluctuations computed for the 2D qKPZ equation clearly differs from that of the thermal KPZ and are not Gaussian.

 The shape parameters, skewness, and excess kurtosis,\footnote{We recall the definition of the skewness $S$ and the excess kurtosis $K$:

 where $\langle \chi^n\rangle_c \equiv \langle (\chi-\langle \chi \rangle)^n \rangle$.} for the PDFs in Fig.~\ref{fig:Fluct_1D-2D} are given in Table \ref{tab:SK}.
 Except for the remarkably small value of $K$ for $d=1$, all values imply strong non-Gaussian behavior, with the large skewness accounting for the irreversible motion of the fronts, in spite of the $F=F_c$ conditions implying a vanishing average front velocity.